Anudha/MLWorkshop/README.md

 ## License

-This project is licensed under the **MIT license**.
-Feel free to edit and distribute this template as you like.

-See [LICENSE](LICENSE) for more information.
+See License file for more information.